nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning" seamless>

-**Warning:** Warns you about potential errors that you may face when using the NovaCare.
+**Warning:** Warns you about potential errors that you may face when using NovaCare.
 </box>

 [⬆️ Back to Table of Contents](#table-of-contents)